krkruk/arduino-robot-tutorial/docs/chapters/4_stepper_motor.md

 ## Half step control

-Full step method activates a single coils and expects a stator is attracted to the coil.
+Full step method activates a single coil and expects a stator is attracted to that coil.
 In the half step control, you can activate two coils to catch the stator in between!
 The stator is hold between the full step, hence the half step control.
 It means there are 8 separate states that one needs to handle: